Package 'topics'

 ngram_select

-(character) Method to select ngrams_max, when using both ngram and test use "prevalence" or "estimate"; if you only use ngrams use "pmi", "frequency", or "proportion".
+(character) Method to select ngrams_max, when using both ngram and test use "prevalence" or "estimate"; if you only use ngrams use "pmi", "frequency", or "prevalence".

 color_scheme